MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-contacts.md

   - customerInsights
 ---

-# Create a unified business contact profile across accounts
+# Create a unified view of your business contacts

+For business accounts (B-to-B), this process maps contact data from your data sources, removes duplicates, matches the data across accounts, sets up semantic mapping, and then creates a unified contact profile.

 ## Select source fields for contact unification